 A reader recently said:

-“We recently found out that we can’t have kids and have decided against fertility treatments,” says T. on Accepting a Childfree Life – How to be Happy Without a Baby.
+“We recently found out that we can’t have kids and have decided against fertility treatments,” says T. on 7 Ways to Make Peace With Infertility.
 “It hurts, but I am trying to learn to accept this.
 I want to be that happy, loving, cheerful wife I was before we found out our problem.
 I’m thinking I need to read a book, but where do I start?”

 “I need to find my happiness,” says T. “I love my husband with my whole heart, but I just cry and cry every time I think of childlessness.
 I don’t want to see a counselor but it may come to that.
 I just don’t know where to begin to accept it.”